mandykoh/piper/README.md

 // banana
 ```

-Get each word and its length using a `Select` projection:
+Get each word and its length using a `Select` projection (note that the return type of the function passed to `Select` becomes the input to the next stage of the pipe):

 ```go
 FromIndexable([]string{ "apple", "pear", "banana" }).